 The Menangle Park Contributions Plan (the Plan) commenced on 24 April 2018 with a capped rate levy of 20,000 per dwelling or lot pursuant to the Minster's Direction under the EP&A Act (September 2010).
-Since this time, the Plan has been reviewed by the Independent Pricing and Regulatory Tribunal (December 2018) and advice has been received from the Minister for Planning and Public Space (March 2020), enabling Council to undertake final amendments to achieve the status of an IPART reviewed contributions plan in accordance with Clause 5(3) of the EP&A Act (Local Infrastructure Contributions) Amendment Direction dated 28 July 2017.
-An amendment to the Plan is currently underway and is not expected to be finalised until July 2020.
+Since this time, the Plan has been reviewed by the Independent Pricing and Regulatory Tribunal (December 2018) and advice has been received from the Minister for Planning and Public Space (March 2020), enabling Council to undertake final amendments to achieve the status of an IPART reviewed contributions plan, which have occurred and now in force.

 Noting the timeframe and uncertainty of the above process, in July 2018, the applicant submited a Letter of Offer (the Offer) to enter into a Voluntary Planning Agreement (VPA).
-The offer was updated on 7 May 2020 (attachment 12) to reference the outcome of the IPART and Minister's advice which has been reviewed by Council's legal representative who advsies the Offer satisfies Clause 7.7(3) of the EP&A Act and has been included as a condition within the recommended conditions of consent.
+The offer was updated on 7 May 2020 (attachment 11) to reference the outcome of the IPART and Minister's advice which has been reviewed by Council's legal representative who advsies the Offer satisfies Clause 7.7(3) of the EP&A Act and has been included as a condition within the recommended conditions of consent.